On the U(1) duality anomaly and the S-matrix of N=4 supergravity: symmetry violating scattering amplitudes

 Component amplitudes may be extracted by multiplying the superamplitude with the appropriate product of superfields and integrating over all Grassmann parameters: \be A_n(k_1, h_1; \dotsc; k_n, h_n)=\int \prod_{i=1}^nd^4\eta_i \;\prod_{i=1}^n \Phi_{h_i}(\eta_i)\;{\cal A}_n(k_1, \eta_1, \dotsc, k_n, \eta_n)\,. \ee The superfields $\Phi_{h_i}(\eta_i)$ have a single non-vanishing term corresponding to the field with helicity $h_i$.
 For example, NMHV $n$-point amplitudes appear inside the superamplitude ${\cal A}_n$ as

 where $(\eta)^4$ stands for the $SU(4)$-invariant expression $\tfrac 1 {4!} \epsilon_{ABCD} \eta^A \eta^B \eta^C \eta^D$.

 The (super)amplitudes of ${\cal N}=4$ sYM theory can also be formulated in anti-chiral superspace; they are obtained from the chiral superspace expressions by conjugating all spinors (i.e. interchanging $\lambda$ and $\tlambda$ and their corresponding spinor products) and Fourier-transforming all Grassmann variables $\eta_i^A$.
-In the corresponding superfield the positive helicity gluon wave function comes multiplied by $({\tilde\eta})^4$ and the positive helicity gluon wave function has no ${\tilde\eta}$ factors.
+Denoting by ${\tilde \eta}$ its conjugate variable, in the corresponding superfield the negative helicity gluon wave function comes multiplied by $({\tilde\eta})^4$ and the positive helicity gluon wave function has no ${\tilde\eta}$ factors.

 The organization of non-supersymmetric amplitudes is less compact at a generic loop order.
 Tree-level gluon amplitudes may however be obtained from tree-level amplitudes of $\NeqFour$ sYM by requiring that only gluons appear on the external lines.
 Similarly, for a scalar-coupled YM theory with scalars having the same quartic self-interaction as the $\NeqFour$ scalars, tree-level scattering amplitudes can be obtained by truncating, e.g., eq.~\rf{eq:superspace-tree} to gluon and scalar external states.
 Since at tree level and for such external states no fermions can appear on the internal lines, the resulting bosonic amplitudes formally obey the same supersymmetry Ward identities as the corresponding $\NeqFour$ sYM amplitudes with only bosons on external lines.
 In this restricted sense one may say that there is a linearized (extended) supersymmetry algebra (relating bosons to bosons) acting on the asymptotic space of states of the scalar-coupled YM theory.